 If you wrote the wrong number on your direct deposit form, the bank might detect the issue and refund the money to your employer, or it might reverse the deposit and place it in your correct account.
 You can face a delay in your pay as a result of this error.

 You'll know something is wrong when you find out that your direct deposit didn't get credited as planned.
-Once you suspect that you got the account number wrong, call your bank to ask what happens to the deposit in this situation.
-Odds are the deposit goes back to the payroll department.
-In that case you need to contact your employer or payroll agency and let them know you provided the wrong account number.
-Unfortunately, this means you won't have access to your money until it's resolved.
-The issuer may require that the money returns to its account before re-sending it or cutting you an old-fashioned paper check.
-Just make sure you correct the account number immediately so the next one goes through seamlessly.
+Once you suspect that you provided the wrong account number, call your bank to ask what happens to the deposit in this situation.
+Usually the deposit goes back to the payroll department.
+In that case, you need to contact your employer or payroll agency and inform someone there of your mistake.

-If the payroll department doesn’t receive the funds back due to an incorrect account number, it will have to initiate a trace to find out where the deposit went.
+If you didn't receive your funds and the payroll department didn't get the money back from the bank, payroll will have to initiate a trace to find out where the money went.
 This might take time.
-However, if you can prove that the money you are due didn’t end up in your account, you can make a case for getting your deposit replaced while the bank is tracing the lost funds.
+If you can prove that the money you're due didn’t end up in your account, you can make a case for getting your deposit replaced while the bank is tracing the lost funds.
 Obviously, this will require that you provide the correct account number this time around.

-In many instances the deposit will show up the morning of your regular payday.
+In many instances, the deposit will show up the morning of your regular payday.
 There might also be cases when it arrives before your co-workers get their paper checks.
 And because the transaction is electronic, your bank typically allows you to use the funds immediately rather than waiting for a paper check to clear the issuing bank’s coffers.

 Who Uses Direct Deposit